lakeraai/chainguard/docs/tutorials/tutorial_rag.md

 ## Video tutorial

-We recorded a video tutorial that walks through the documentation below and explains how to guard a RAG chain against indirect prompt injections with ChainGuard.
+We recorded a video tutorial that walks through the documentation below and explains how to guard a RAG chain against indirect prompt injections with LCGuard.

 [![Watch a video tutorial](../assets/video_thumb.png)](https://youtu.be/MdZ6XnViY3o)